Kemptville author's book being sent to the moon | CBC News

 Kemptville author's book being sent to the moon

-An author from North Grenville, Ont., is going to be part of a small, interstellar club of authors whose works will be sent to the moon.
+An author from North Grenville, Ont., is going to be part of a small club of authors whose works will be sent to the moon.

 Michael Blouin of Kemptville says he's been interested in space travel since the Apollo 11 mission that landed humans on the moon for the first time.

-"I take comfort in the fact that no matter what happens, it looks like my books — which my writing is very important to me — my books will survive and be there," he said.
+"I take comfort in the fact that no matter what happens, it looks like my books … will survive and be there," he said.

 How it came to be

-Blouin said he's been a lifelong fan of NASA and space exploration, so when the opportunity to get his work sent to the moon as part of the project came up he had to take it.
+Blouin said he's been a lifelong fan of NASA and space exploration, so when the opportunity to get his work in the Writers on the Moon project came up, he had to take it.

-Amidst the chaos of not having anywhere to live, and then moving into his son's house, he realized he'd missed his chance.
+Amid the chaos of not having anywhere to live and then moving into his son's house, he realized he'd missed his chance.

 "I had missed the deadline to apply for this program for books to go to the moon by 12 hours and I was just kicking myself," he said.